 When we are hosting we treat people like they are part of the family.
 I don't care what experience people have farming, just being willing to learn and happy to be a part of life here is what is important.
 On weekends if we are going out you are welcome to come, or you are welcome to stay home.
 Our friends are very welcoming people too.
 We are easygoing and happy people.
 We love to meet new people and we enjoy our rural lifestyle.
-We do eat meat, but we do try to eat ethically-sourced meat (local beef, wild meat, etc) as much as possible.
-I also love to cook vegetarian as well, and we are happy to host vegetarians too.
-Vegans and other restricted-diet-peoples are welcome, but you may find it more difficult and you may not be happy here.
+We do eat meat, but not daily, and we (mostly) only eat ethically-sourced meat (local beef, wild meat, etc).
+I also love to cook vegetarian as well, and we are happy to host vegetarians.
+Vegans and people with other dietary restrictions are welcome, but you may find it more difficult and you may not be happy here.
 I come from a family of sustainable cattle ranchers and I have seen firsthand that cattle managed well can really be very healing to the land (though badly managed livestock and industrially raised animals are terrible for the planet) while monocultures of soy are very destructive.
 One's food choices are one's own, but they are also important.

 We are looking for interesting and interested people who would like to help out and learn in a relaxed environment but who are also independent, hard-working and don't mind the isolation.
 What you get out of your stay with us will be up to you.